KCErb/lucky-hasura-docker/GUIDE.md

 First we have a few things to do to get ready.

 1. Prepare the production machine / environment
-2. Add a health check endpoint to Lucky so that Docker swarm can determine if our Lucky containers are running well.
+2. Add a health check endpoint to Lucky so that Docker Swarm can determine if our Lucky containers are running well.
 3. Put some ssh credentials into Gitlab so that the CI can reach into production and run code.

 ### Staging and Production Servers